AWS Lambda Platform (Development)

 pipeline.transport=RESTrequired), while supported streaming shapes generate adapter/bridge wiring. - Invocation failures in unary handlers fail the current function call.

-- Retries are not implicit in the bridge itself; they follow configured TPF retry behavior and upstream Lambda/event-source policies.
+- Retries are not implicit in the bridge itself; they follow configured TPF retry behaviour and upstream Lambda/event-source policies.

 Backpressure Model in Function Deployments